Ethical issues in sales and marketing have become a hot topic in the past few years.

 Holmes, 37, founded Theranos in 2003 while studying chemical engineering at Stanford University.
 Holmes dropped out of school and, using her tuition money, started a health technology company in Palo Alto, California.
 She claimed that the company was going to revolutionize blood testing.
 A vast amount of data can be obtained from a few droplets of blood pricked from the tip of a finger.
 Medical experts refuted this claim as being impossible to achieve.

-Creating a false illusion can refer to everything from inconsistent and misleading messaging and promotions to making untrue claims and falsified testimonials about the quality of your products.
+Creating a false illusion can refer to everything from inconsistent and misleading messaging and promotions, to making untrue claims and falsified testimonials about the quality of your products.
 However, this strategy always backfires.

 It is vital that you only provide valid information.
 Share your product's features and how it can help the customer proudly, but don't oversell or promise unrealistic results.
 This can lead to customer dissatisfaction and distrust if and when they decide to buy from you.